octodemo/copilot-license/DOCS.md

 There are two workflows in this project: [request-license.yml](.github/workflows/request-license.yml) and [cleanup.yml](.github/workflows/cleanup.yml).

 `request-license.yml` is triggered when an issue is opened.
-It adds the user who opened the issue to the Copilot license, adds a comment to the issue stating that the license was added, and then closes the issue.
+It gives a license to the user who opened the issue, adds a comment to the issue stating that the license was added, and then closes the issue.

 `cleanup.yml` is a scheduled workflow that runs every day at midnight.
 It uses the `copilot-license-cleanup` action to clean up inactive Copilot licenses.